Bryconops colanegra

-Bryconops colanegra is a small, slender-bodied species of freshwater fish from South America, about 3.5 in (8.8 cm) long.
+Bryconops colanegra s a small species of freshwater ray-finned fish belonging to the family Iguanodectidae.
+This fish is found in South America, where it is endemic to a single river system in Venezuela, the Rio Caroní.
+It is about 8.8 cm (3.5 in) long.
 It has a black tail fin that bears hints of red, and its scales are dark along the back, transitioning to a silver belly.
-It is native to a single river system in Venezuela, the Rio Caroní.

 Description

 Bryconops colanegra is one of the smaller members of the genus Bryconops, at 8.8 cm (3.5 in) standard length.
 It has dark back scales that fade to a silvery belly, aside from a patch in the opercular and cheek region that bears definite pigmentation (something that also appears in congener B. melanurus).
 The anal fin has a broad band of black along the base, which is a feature that B. colanegra does not share with any other members of the genus.

-The distinct black caudal fin that Bryconops colanegra has is the origin of its scientific name: "cola-" means "tail", and "negra" means "black".
+The distinct black caudal fin that Bryconops colanegra has is the origin of its scientific name: cola means "tail", and negra means "black".
 This is one way to differentiate it from several congeners.
 B. colaroja, for example, has a red caudal fin, and the tailspot tetra (B. caudomaculatus) has a large, distinct spot on its tail.
 Though its pigmentation is its main feature, there is usually a hint of red in the caudal fin nonetheless.

 The teeth are multicuspid, and the fish is equipped with a set of gill rakers that are notably denticulated - that is, covered in tooth-like protrusions.
 The higher denticulation level is in contrast with congener B. colaroja, whose gill rakers have fewer protrusions.
 Multicuspid teeth are a feature that the genus Bryconops shares with sister clade Iguanodectinae.